FinleyLabUSC/Representation-learning-for-ABM-parameter-estimation/README.md

 Code from https://www.biorxiv.org/content/10.1101/2023.01.12.523847v1

 Files that are run:

+   - formatTumorImage.py - formats the tumor image that the model is being fit to.
+Should be run before fitting

    - formatData.py - formats model simulations into simplified images for training the neural network